niinortey12/Alsamband/README.md

 3. Media: The media page consist of photos, audios , videos and links to their social media platforms.

-4. Events: This page consist events,tour dates and bookings, comments from fans and links to their social media platforms.
+4. Events: This page consist ofnevents,tour dates and bookings, comments from fans and links to their social media platforms.

-Each page in the website has a link which to their social media page.
+Each page in the website has a link to their social media platforms.

+## Features

 The website has the following features: